webosose/website/content/en/docs/guides/setup/native-development-kit-setup.md

 {{< note >}}
   - `build-webos` directory and  `mcf` command are explained in [Building webOS OSE]({{< relref "building-webos-ose">}}).
-  - OpenEmbedded commands are used to build NDK installer.
+  - OpenEmbedded commands are used to build the NDK installer.
 For more details about using the commands and OpenEmbedded, see [Yocto Project SDK Manual](https://www.yoctoproject.org/docs/2.6/sdk-manual/sdk-manual.html#sdk-building-an-sdk-installer).
 {{< /note >}}

 If the build succeeds, the NDK installer (`.sh` file) is created in `build-webos/BUILD/deploy/sdk/`.